Keeping your guests informed about your big day is an essential part of wedding planning.

 Kate and Mike’s is the perfect wedding website example for an artistic couple.

 The overall watercolor-inspired theme suits the colors and typography beautifully.
-This, combined with the natural setting of the photos Kate and Mike, makes for a great user experience of their wedding website.
+This, combined with the natural setting of the photos Kate and Mike, makes for a great user experience for their wedding website.

 It also includes an intricate timeline to tell the visitors all about Kate and Mike.
 Including the photos of the groomsmen and the bridesmaids is a nice personal touch, too.